Buldak Ramen: History

 Buldak Hot Chicken Flavor Ramen was first launched in April 2012.
 It was inspired by a spicy chicken stir-fry dish that Kim Jung-soo, a member of Samyang Foods' sales department, observed while eating lunch at a restaurant in 2010.
 Kim recalled that the dish had the customers "sweating and fanning their tongues, assailed by both pleasure and pain".
 When Samyang's food scientists created prototypes for the ramen, she repeatedly told them to make it spicier.

 The popularity of the noodles worldwide surged when the "Fire Noodle Challenge" went viral on YouTube.
 The challenge was started by the YouTube channel "Korean Englishman" in 2014, in which the host Josh Carrott challenged his friends in the UK to see who could finish the noodles the fastest without drinking any water or beverage.
 The popularity of the video led to other YouTubers all around the world to do the same challenge and therefore cause a surge in the noodle's popularity.

 Some flavours of noodles were recalled in Denmark in 2024, with the Danish Veterinary and Food Administration stating that a single packet's capsaicin levels are so high that consumers risked "acute poisoning".
-Later, Denmark authorities withdrew the recall against Samyang Buldak 2x Spicy Hot Chicken and Samyang Buldak Hot Chicken Stew, but maintained the prohibition on Buldak 3x Spicy Hot Chicken.
+Later, Danish authorities withdrew the recall against Samyang Buldak 2x Spicy Hot Chicken and Samyang Buldak Hot Chicken Stew, but maintained the prohibition on Buldak 3x Spicy Hot Chicken.